Fast quantum transfer mediated by topological domain walls: Transfer protocol parameters

-As explained above, the protected boundary states at the ends and walls of the models form an effective 1D chain.
-The left-to-right transfer is reduced to the problem of how to transfer a particle from the first to the last site in this effective 1D chain.
-Multiple avenues could be explored here, like for example imposing an additional dimerization between the domain walls, in the spirit of \citep{Munoz2018} to try and obtain an additional degree of protection, or considering the \textendash also especially resilient\textendash{} adiabatic passage protocol recently proposed in a two-domain SSH chain \citep{Longhi2019a}.
-However, in this work we constrain our study to the simplest version of these protocols, given that it provides an exponential speed-up over the single-domain case: the modulation of the effective hopping amplitudes over time.
+As detailed in the main text, the protected boundary states at the ends and walls of the models form an effective 1D chain.
+The left-to-right transfer is reduced to the problem of how to transfer a particle from the first to the last site in this effective 1D chain, the optimal version of which seems to scale linearly with time, as mentioned above.
+Other intriguing possibilities could be explored here, like considering the---also especially resilient---adiabatic passage protocol recently proposed in a two-domain SSH chain \cite{Longhi2019a}, or imposing an additional dimerization between the domain walls, in the spirit of \cite{Munoz2018}, to try and obtain an additional degree of protection.

+In the latter case, the time dependence is exponential in the effective model length (i.e. the number of domains plus one).
+These protocols can be faster than those we analyze for some cases, but in principle they will be exponentially slower in the $L\to\infty$ limit.

+However, in this work we constrain our study to a simpler version of these protocols, given that it is bidirectional and provides an exponential speed-up over the single-domain case: the Rabi-oscillation-based transfer driven by the modulation of the control parameters over time.

-Among all possible ways to modulate them, we have chosen to follow the pulse form detailed in Eq. (\ref{eq:CParam-1}) for the control parameter $c$ (which can be $c=\epsilon,m$ or $v$, depending on the model) simultaneously in all domains, but allowing for a different value of $c_{\textrm{tr}}$ for each domain.
+Among all possible ways to modulate them, we have chosen to follow the pulse form detailed in Eq. (\ref{eq:CParam-1}) for the control parameter $c$ (which can be $c=v,\epsilon$ or $m$, depending on the model) simultaneously in all domains, but allowing for a different value of $c_{\textrm{tr}}$ for each domain.
 A straightforward numerical simulation can easily provide the appropriate values of these control parameters in order to obtain a fidelity of $f>0.995$ in the shortest time possible, that is, in the first maximum of the last site occupation.
 We have considered a value of $c_{\textrm{tr}}^{(1)}$ in the first and last domain, and then a different value $c_{\textrm{tr}}^{(2)}$ for the second and penultimate, and so on.
 This, in turn, creates different effective hopping amplitudes in the effective Hamiltonian.
-We label here their values in the middle of the protocol as $v_{\textrm{1}}$ for the first and last domains, $v_{\textrm{2}}$for the second and penultimate, and so forth.

 We include a detailed list of all protocols with $N>2$ that were used in this work, together with all their parameters, in Table \ref{tab:Prots}.